• Home

 FOR MEntAL HEALTH PROFESSIONALS

-• Develop proficiency with trauma-informed screening and diagnostic protocols
+• Apply trauma-informed screening and diagnostic protocols

-• Adapting evidence-based interventions for FASD and neurodevelopmental differences
+• Adapt evidence-based interventions for neurodevelopmental differences

-• Working effectively with caregivers and systems
+• Collaborate effectively with caregivers and systems

-Training Format:
+Training Details

 • Early Childhood & FASD: Infant and toddler presentations, early intervention, developmental considerations, and caregiver support